scubbo/scubbo/README.md

 * [Efficiency Is The Enemy](https://fs.blog/2021/05/slack) - an exploration ofthe fact that a fully-packed calendar/to-do list makes you _less_ flexible and agile.
 There needs to be some "slack in the system" to allow it(/you/your team) to adjust to high-value unforeseen opportunities.
   * See also [The Most Important Thing To Understand About Queues](https://blog.danslimmon.com/2016/08/26/the-most-important-thing-to-understand-about-queues) for a mathematical perspective.
 If you find yourself nitpicking the statement about induction, see [this HN comment](https://news.ycombinator.com/item?id=30601286)
 * [The Only Out-Of-Office Auto-reply You Will Ever Need](https://www.theladders.com/career-advice/the-only-out-of-office-autoreply-you-need)
 * [It's Now Your Fault They Don't Know About It](https://rachelbythebay.com/w/2022/03/02/wrong) - outlines a particularly toxic interaction pattern with coworkers.
-It's implied in thhe article, but, explicitly - when you identify thhis pattern, by all means try to call it out (tactfully) as early as possible, but don't hold out much hhope that they will change their behaviour.
+It's implied in the article, but, explicitly - when you identify thhis pattern, by all means try to call it out (tactfully) as early as possible, but don't hold out much hope that they will change their behaviour.
 Rather, find the most benficial way to work _around_ their intransigency, while maintaining your own peace of mind - from the [Hacker News comments](https://news.ycombinator.com/item?id=30542528) "_What I find scary is that if you work in a sufficiently toxic environment/cultur for long enough, that very behaviour that you try to fight against and change begins to seep into your everyday actions.
 I've seen myself go from 'positive and helpful' to 'apathetic and helpful' to 'not caring at all' to 'chippy, negative, and unhelpful' before_"

 # Contact and Socials

 [Mastodon](https://fosstodon.org/@scubbo) is my main Social Media app nowadays.
 I'm reachable via email at `me@scubbo.org`.

+[^contribution]: Though if you're looking at the contribution-graph, note that an upgrade in early 2025 nuked the history of the pretty ~~green~~ blue squares that we crave so much.